mnit-rtmc/iris/docs/fonts.md

 ## Predefined Fonts

-A number of fonts are included in the `sql/fonts` directory.
+A number of fonts are included in the `/var/lib/iris/fonts` directory.
 These fonts are designed to have a similar visual style.
-To import a font into the IRIS database, use psql:
+To import a font into the IRIS database, use ifnt_import.py (in `bin` directory):

 ```
-psql tms -f [font file]
+ifnt_import.py [font file] | psql tms
 ```

 Number | Font Name      | Description